-The discriminator is the evaluation of the arguments, which requires candidates to draw inferences and make judgements about the arguments in the article.
-Perceptive responses may discuss these arguments thoughtfully.
-Ideas and opinions must be derived from the passage, assessing their implications with clear and persuasive arguments.
+The discriminator is the evaluation of the arguments, which requires candidates to draw inferences and make judgements about the possible benefits/drawbacks to the new homework policy.
+Perceptive responses may consider the purpose of homework and the relative responsibilities of teachers/students/parents, and this should affect the decision.
+Ideas and opinions must be derived from the passage, developing its claims and assessing their implications with clear and persuasive arguments.